openaps/docs/docs/Using-openaps-Tools/using.md

 ### Check that you can talk with your pump

 Now that you have added these devices, let's see if we can establish communication with them.
+First, the pump:

 `$ openaps use <my_pump_name> model`